unionai/unionai-docs/source/index.md

 {@@ if serverless @@}

-[**Union Serverless**](https://docs.union.ai/serverless) is a turnkey solution that takes care of all the infrastructure for you.
+* **Union Serverless** is a turnkey solution that takes care of all the infrastructure for you.
   All you need to do is sign up through your GitHub account and start running your workflows.
+  **You are currently in the Union Serverless docs**.
   To get started, follow the [quick start guide](#quick-start) below.

-[Union BYOC](https://docs.union.ai/byoc) lets you keep your data and workflow code on your infrastructure, but has Union manage it for you.
+* **Union BYOC** lets you keep your data and workflow code on your infrastructure, but has Union manage it for you.
   It also offers more control over your hardware and other advanced features.
+  Switch to the Union BYOC docs [here](https://docs.union.ai/byoc).

 {@@ elif byoc @@}

-[**Union BYOC**](https://docs.union.ai/byoc) lets you keep your data and workflow code on your infrastructure, but has Union manage it for you.
+* **Union BYOC** lets you keep your data and workflow code on your infrastructure, but has Union manage it for you.
   It also offers more control over your hardware and other advanced features.
+  **You are currently in the Union BYOC docs**.
   To get started, follow the [quick start guide](#quick-start) below.

-[Union Serverless](https://docs.union.ai/serverless) is a turnkey solution that takes care of all the infrastructure for you.
+* **Union Serverless** is a turnkey solution that takes care of all the infrastructure for you.
   All you need to do is sign up through your GitHub account and start running your workflows.
+  Switch to the Union Serverless docs [here](https://docs.union.ai/serverless).

 {@@ endif @@}